By Per Mattsson, Certified Two-Brain Fitness Business Mentor

 - Marketing and sales.

 My role on this level: I offer the same frequency of coaching, but we now dig much deeper into processes.
-We work a lot on the RoadMap and in the learning modules available through the Two-Brain platform.
+We work a lot on the Growth ToolKit and in the learning modules available through the Two-Brain platform.
 I put more books into leaders’ hands, and they basically learn everything I would teach a mentee in the Two-Brain RampUp process.
 They are learning to build a solid foundation under a business—even if that business is within another.

 I help them around potential issues with team members, but I do not step in to solve their problems for them.
 My job is to help them grow as leaders.
 There are situations where I could step in to benefit our business in the short term, but if I really want to delegate in the future, I need to trust in my team leaders and allow them room to operate.